-Make the URLs look pretty
+Make URLs searchable

-If you clicked on the Hello World post, and take a look at the address bar - you'll see that it the address of the post isn't exactly ideal.
+If you clicked on the Hello World post, and take a look at the address bar - you'll see that the address of the post isn't exactly ideal.
 It looks like www.yourdomain.com/?p=1.
 This how your posts would look if you did not change the default "Permalink" settings.

-Protect your WordPress website from comment spam
+Protect your site from comment spam

 If you're not ready to opt for Jetpack right now, you should at least set up Akismet.

 First of all, choose whether you want comments or not, if you do not want any comments, head to Settings > Discussion and customize the options here to suit your needs.
-You can for example force users to register before they are able to post comments, or you can choose the disable comments completely.
+You can force users to register before they are able to post comments, or you can choose the disable comments completely.

 Go to Plugins > Installed Plugins > and click on Activate for Akismet.
 Once you press Activate you'll get a huge button which shows you how to register and Akismet account, generate an API key and use this to protect your WordPress installation from comment spam